satanTime/ngrx-entity-relationship/docs/extra/usage-with-createselector.md

 ---
-description: Usage with createSelector from NGRX
+description: Information how to create combined selectors via createSelector from NGRX
 ---

-Imagine, there are two selectors:
+Imagine, there are two selectors in our **Angular** with **NGRX** app:

 - a selector that returns the id of a current user